VoronDesign/Voron-Documentation/community/howto/FlopSplash/README.md

-Adding sequins to LDO Picobilical tool head using X endstop
+Wiring sequins to LDO Picobilical tool head using X endstop